sofiaborovskaia/to-do-list/README.md

 # to-do-list

 Hey!
 This is a very simple to-do list app.
+I used vanilla JavaScript for the main functionality and p5.js library to add inter-duck-tivity.
+Ducks appear on the background upon click.